LLNL/ppo_and_friends/README.md

 For custom environments, you can add "non-terminal done" as an entry in the info dictionary.
 When True, this will trigger the current trajectory to end in a non-terminal state.

-# MAPPO

-When the `is_multi_agent` flag is used, MAPPO will be utilized for training.
-This implemenation of MAPPO comes from the suggestsions outlined in arXiv:2103.01955v2 and arXiv:2006.07869v4.

-### Caveats
-1. I've currently only tested cooperative environments, but I plan to soon test competitive and mixed environments as well.
-2. Our current implementation only supports flat observation spaces (Discrete and Box).

 # Tips And Tricks